Welcome guide – What to expect when delivering at Providence

 Providence is dedicated to caring for the physical health of each mother and infant while strengthening the emotional bonds of families as they welcome their newest member.

 We recommend choosing a primary care provider for your baby

 before the baby is born.
-3 is person can be a pediatrician, family
+The provider can be a pediatrician, family

 practice physician or nurse practitioner.
 For help in selecting this